osresearch/hackerspace-zone/gitea/README.md

 # gitea

+There is still a sudo step that has to happen on the host.

-OIDC setup is now automated
+OIDC setup is now automated in the container.